gosling-lang/gosling-docs/Composition.md

-## Overlayed Tracks
+## Overlaid Tracks
 [:link: source code](https://github.com/gosling-lang/gosling.js/blob/43626eaf21417bf36128a405dceeaa6ee00d0851/src/core/Gosling.schema.ts#L213)

 Gosling enables you to overlay multiple tracks/marks on top of each other.
-There are two ways for overlaying: specifying all overlayed marks/tracks in `overlay`, overlaying one `track` to previous `track` using `track.overlayOnPreviousTrack: true`.
+There are two ways for overlaying: (1) specifying all overlaid marks/tracks in `overlay` and (2) overlaying one `track` to previous `track` using `track.overlayOnPreviousTrack: true`.

 One `overlay` is composed of an array of objects, in which each object specifies one visual mark.
 Each visual mark inherits the properties (e.g., `data`, `x`, and `y`) defined in the corresponding track definition unless these properties are redefined in this object.